Clement391/agentsocket/README.md

 ---

 ## ⚡ The Problem: Standardizing Technical Debt
-The industry is currently standardizing on **HTTP + SSE** for agentic systems.
+The industry is currently standardizing on **HTTP + SSE** for agentic systems (via MCP).
 This forces 2025 AI agents to operate with 2015 constraints:
 * **High Latency:** Handshake overhead per interaction.
 * **Unidirectional:** Servers cannot interrupt or steer the client effectively.
-* **Stateless:** Incompatible with complex, multi-turn agent context without external db bloat.
+* **Stateless:** Incompatible with complex, multi-turn agent context without external DB bloat.

 ## 🚀 The Solution: Agent Socket
 **Agent Socket** treats the connection as a persistent, stateful stream, even when running on ephemeral infrastructure (Lambda/Edge).